10 March 2018 · Mfantsipim School

 Remember us in your will

-Legacy gifts allow us to plan the long-arc work — multi-decade restoration, generational education programmes.
+Legacy gifts let us plan the long-arc work — multi-decade restoration, generational education programmes that no single grant cycle could underwrite.

 Speak with our office →